MINNESOTA ASSOCIATION FOR GUARDIANSHIP AND CONSERVATORSHIP

 The Nominations Committee Chair, or the designee, shall retain all ballots for a period of one year following the election and then destroy them.
 A simple majority vote of ballots received from all eligible voting members will determine the outcome of the election.

-2. Committee Chairpersons.
+- Committee Chairpersons.
 The Nominations Committee shall prepare a list containing the names of nominees for the various committees.
-Consent of the nominees must be obtained prior to review, vote and approval by the board.
-A simple majority vote of the board will determine the committee chairpersons.
-The Nominations Committee Chairperson shall announce the results at the general membership meeting each year.
+Consent of the nominees must be obtained prior to review, vote and approval by the outgoing A simple majority vote of the outgoing board will determine the committee chairpersons.
+The Nominations Committee Chairperson shall announce the results at the general membership meeting each year as applicable.

 Officers and committee chairpersons may serve no more than two consecutive two-year terms in the same office or position.